-PEAKS is designed to measure a student's understanding of the skills and concepts outlined in the Alaska English Language Arts and Mathematics Standards.
-The Alaska English Language Arts and Mathematics Standards are specific rigorous expectations for growth in students' skills across grades.
+PEAKS is designed to measure a student's understanding of the skills and concepts outlined in Alaska's standards.
+The Alaska English Language Arts and Mathematics Standards and the K-12 Science Standards for Alaska are specific rigorous expectations for growth in students' skills across grades.

 The Alaska English language arts (ELA) standards demonstrate the expectation that students' skills will build across grades in reading and analyzing a variety of complex texts, writing with clarity for different purposes, and presenting and evaluating ideas and evidence.
 The ELA standards are designed to help students develop a logical progression of fluency, analysis, and application, moving toward college and career readiness.

 The Alaska mathematics standards have the expectation that students' skills will grow across grades in mathematics content as well as mathematical practices.
 The mathematics standards are designed to help students develop a logical progression of mathematical fluency, conceptual understanding, and real-world application.